Airnel’s European Adventures for Philippine Athletics

 At the newly refurbished Městský stadion, Vitkovice, Ostrava, the Czech Republic on 20-May-2016.
-While MTG Mannheim Leichathletik provided us the time and facility to do a 3-day training camp in Michael Hoffman Stadion, Mannheim, Germany, on 22-26-May.
+While MTG Mannheim Leichathletik provided us with the time and facility to do 3-day training camp in Michael Hoffman Stadion, Mannheim, Germany, on 22-26 May.

 Selected Ateneo de Davao University Athletics Team members and their parents.

 Saw live Olympic and World Record holder Usain Bolt is one of the IAAF World Challenge’s major events.